Nadine2016/VSI-database/README.md

 # VSI-database

 Use this template to provision a classic virtual server instance (VSI) in IBM Cloud that is set up with an IBM Cloud Databases for PostgreSQL instance by using Terraform or IBM Cloud Schematics.
-The IBM Cloud database service is automatically configured during the installation and a security group is created so that your virtual server instance can connect to the database port.
+The IBM Cloud database service is automatically configured during the installation and security groups are created so that your virtual server instance can connect to the database port.
 To ensure that your database instance can be accessed by the virtual server instance only, whitelist rules are added to your database instance.

 To apply the VSI-database template in IBM Cloud with IBM Cloud Schematics, you must select the template from the [IBM Cloud catalog](cloud.ibm.com/catalog/content/LAMP), enter the configuration for your classic virtual server instance and database service, and install the template.
 When you install the template, IBM Cloud Schematics creates a workspace and starts provisioning your resources by using Terraform.
 You can review logs and your resources from the IBM Cloud Schematics console.
 For more information, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics).